-(a) The same authority states that "the number of European women to be found in Bengal and its dependencies cannot amount to 250, while the male population (European) of respectability, including military officers, may be taken at about 4,000."
+(a) The same authority states that "the number of European women to be found in Bengal and its dependencies cannot

-its costliness.
+The Renewal of the Charter in 1833 rendered "passes" and letters of appointment unnecessary.
+Anyone could go to and fro between England and India at pleasure.
+But this freedom from restrictions would not have removed the other obstacle to voyaging to India-its costliness.
 That too was presently overcome.
-Through the enterprise of Lieutenant Waghorn and the enlightened co-operation of Lord William Bentinck, Governor-General, the overland route to India by way of the Red Sea, Egypt, and the Mediterranean Sea, was opened in 1835.
-The moment this route was available, large numbers of educated and adventurous young Englishmen came out to India on the invitation of relatives or friends to try their fortune in the Every avenue of employment was open to those who had the necessary qualifications.
+Through the enterprise of Lieutenant Waghorn and the enlightened co-operation of Lord William Bentinck, Governor-General, the overland route to India by way of the Red Sea, Egypt, and the Mediterranean Sea, was opened up (1835)."
+The moment this route was available, large numbers of educated and adventurous young Englishmen came out to India on the invitation of relatives or friends to try their fortune in the East.
+Every avenue of employment was open to those who had the necessary qualifications.
 If they had friends or relatives on the spot they were soon found in positions.
 Indeed, they naturally obtained preferential treatment, and Anglo-Indians thereby received a set-back.
-The new arrivals either came out with their wives, or sent for them on the first opportunity.
-With them and their families began the Domiciled European Community of India, who by the passage of years, by exposure to the same disabilities, by sharing the same permanent interests, and by being eligible for the status of Statutory Natives of India, have merged into the Anglo-Indian Community, to form with them a political and social unit officially designated by Government "the Anglo-Indian Constituency."
+The new arrivals either came out with their wives, or sent for them on the first opportunty.
+With them and their families began the Domiciled European Community of India, who by the passage amount to 250, while the male population (European) of re-spectability, including military officers, may be taken at about 4,000."

+of years, by exposure to the same disabilities, by sharing the same permanent interests, and by being assigned the status of Statutory Natives of India, have merged into the Anglo-Indian Community, to form with them a political and social unit officially designated by Government "the Anglo-Indian Constituency."

 The influx of Englishmen and their families into India continued with comparative stability until the Public Services Commission of the 1880's created the Imperial and the Provincial Services.
-It was in the main for positions allotted to the Provincial Service that the Englishman of the middle and lower-middle classes had been coming out to India. when the Public Services Commission reserved the provincial grade of appointments to Indians. the field was closed against all who were not Indians by statutory law, and Britishers ceased to come out for them.
-The intervening fifty years, however, had sufficed to introduce into India a fairly large English Community of unmixed blood, which had lost touch with England and kinsfolk at home; which had not the means to return to the British Isles; and which had become to all intents and purposes part of the permanent British population of India.
+It was in the main for positions allotted to the Provincial Service that the Englishman of the middle and lower-middle classes had been eligible.
+But when the Public Services Commission reserved the provincial grade of appointments to Indians, the field was closed against -all who were not Indians by statutory law, and Britishers ceased to come out for them.
+The intervening fifty years, however, had sufficed to introduce into India a fairly large English Community of unmixed blood, which had lost touch with England and kinsfolk at home; which had not the means to return to "the British Isles; and which had become to all intents and purposes part of the permanent British population of India.